MarclabSoftware/FISH/functions/README.md

-# :fish:FISH - functions
+# :fish:FISH - Google Cloud Functions

-FISH - Free Integration for Smart Homes by Marclab Software - Google Cloud Functions
+FISH - Free Integration for Smart Homes by Marclab Software

 ## Guide / How to